A short video that describes how to interpret your score appears here (scroll down the page to see the video).

 A score of 4CP is a “conditional pass” which allows you to become a TA provided you enroll in a special course (ESL 508) which is designed to provide oversight, support, and guidance as you transition to teaching.
 ESL 508 must be completed prior to or during your first semester of teaching.
-To register for ESL 508 contact Patti Watts.
+To register for ESL 508 contact Dr. Suzanne Franks.
 Students who receive a 4CP also must attend the Graduate Academy for College Teaching before their first semester as a TA.

 If you do not pass the EPI (scores of 2, 3, or 4): Campus policy requires that you successfully complete an English improvement activity before retaking the EPI.
 To fulfill this requirement, you may take a pronunciation course (ESL 504 or 510) or a course focused on classroom culture and oral English skills for teaching (ESL 506).